stephenhu/written/raspberrypi.md

 ## scoreboard product

+the scoreboard should leverage a commodity 4k tv for display, the bigger the better, a smartphone as a client controller, and some sort of service on the backend to manage state and persist data.  i initially planned on using an apple tv to wirelessly forward my mobile client's data to the tv, but found that a mobile app makes a bad backend service because a) a phone call or other distraction could potentially disrupt the service  b) a device that's frequently wading through different ip addresses or potentially using cellular networks would make it difficult for clients to connect consistently  c) apple tv would add to the cost and keep you stuck on apple's stack  d) you wouldn't want all your facebook and other private sms messages to pop up on the tv.  so the end decision was to employ a low-powered, small form factor server that could connect to any large 4k tv, this is when i decided to use a raspberry pi.

-for my use case, the scoreboard needs to be an asynchronous service that can support multiple client connections (long term) with frequent reads and writes to control the score and game clock.  i originally thought about creating a mobile application that connects to a service in the cloud, but for my digital scoreboard, i need millisecond accuracy, the lag over wan would be a non-starter, lan is tolerable, otherwise the clock would look like it's jittery and jumping all over the place.  second, for mobile applications, a phone call or other distraction would disrupt the service, remember this needs to be connected to an led monitor, you wouldn't want people to see your private sms or facebook messages popping up as notifications in the middle of a game.  and lastly, running a service on a mobile phone is not the right place, how would other clients connect to a device that's frequently wading through different ip addresses or potentially using mobile networks?  on top of the service, i need a desktop environment that can display a browser.  the device also needs to handle storage and playback of various media like high resolution video, audio, and photos.
+the backend needs to support multiple client connections (long term) with frequent reads and writes, e.g. start clock, stop clock, increase away team points by 2, call timeout, increase total fouls, etc; there's typically one person controlling a clock, a different person managing the score.  i originally thought about hosting the backend in the cloud, but for my digital scoreboard, i need millisecond accuracy for the game clocks, the lag over wan would be a non-starter, otherwise the clock would look jittery jumping all over the place, e.g. from 4.6s to suddenly 5.2s, lan's latency is tolerable.  on top of the service, i need a desktop environment that can display a browser, my scoreboard will basically be a webpage that can be easily customized.  the device also needs to handle storage and playback of various media like high resolution video, audio, and photos.

-to control the scoreboard service, i need a mobile application, iphone and android being the obvious platforms to support so the backend has to support both of these.  i developed a swift ios application initially and used an apple tv to airplay the content, but that would require an apple tv device which adds costs to the solution and would not allow me to support android clients in the future.
+to control the scoreboard service, i need a smartphone app, iphone and android being the obvious platforms to support so the backend has to support both of these.

 ## hardware stack